SecurityJosh/securityjosh.github.io/_posts/2020-04-23-Mute-Sysmon.md

 GitHub repository: [https://github.com/SecurityJosh/MuteSysmon](https://github.com/SecurityJosh/MuteSysmon)

+### Update 14/07/2020
+* To clarify, this technique requires administrative permsissions.
+* Twitter user [Ring3 API](https://twitter.com/rimpq) has kindly provided a more precise Sigma rule for the PowerShell activity detection, which can be found [here](https://twitter.com/rimpq/status/1283057892019638275).
 # Background
 [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) is a free tool from Microsoft Sysinternals which logs system activity to the Windows Event Log.
 It is configurable via rulesets which are written in XML.
 When combined with a SIEM, it can be used as a flexible endpoint detection system to discover malicious or otherwise anomalous behaviour on a system.